Toward an affordable density-based measure for the quality of a coupled cluster calculation: Introduction

 The other was the percentage of the atomization energy accounted for at the SCF level, or equivalently, by electron correlation, which is 100\%-\%TAE[SCF].

-Fogueri et al.\cite{jmlm244} observed that when calculating molecular total atomization energies by hybrid DFT functional, the dependence of TAE on the percentage of `exact' Hartree-Fock-like exchange is almost perfectly linear, and the slope is clearly linked to the degree of static correlation.
+Fogueri et al.\cite{jmlm244} observed that when calculating molecular total atomization energies by hybrid DFT functionals, the dependence of TAE on the percentage of `exact' Hartree-Fock-like exchange is almost perfectly linear, and the slope is clearly linked to the degree of static correlation.
 They hence proposed using the normalized slope $A$ as a static correlation diagnostic; it was subsequently found\cite{jmlm244,jmlm306} that this $A$ diagnostic is statistically very similar to \%TAE[(T)] and \%TAE[corr].

 In Ref.\onlinecite{jmlm306} we proposed \%TAE$_X$[TPSS@HF] $-$ \%TAE$_X$[HF] as a diagnostic --- that is, the difference between the exchange contribution to TAE at the TPSS DFT level with Hartree-Fock orbitals and the same evaluated outright at the SCF level.
-Almost identical information is contained in \%TAE$_X$[TPSS] $-$ \%TAE$_X$[TPSS@HF].
+Almost identical information is contained in \%TAE$_X$[TPSS] $-$ \%TAE$_X$[TPSS@HF], and it is not difficult to grasp why both are statistically very similar to the $A$ diagnostic.

-Another family of diagnostics entails the natural orbital occupations, i.e., the eigenvalues of the 1RDM (first-order reduced density matrix).\cite{Lowdin1955NOs1} Already in 1955, L\"owdin and Shull\cite{LowdinShull1956NOs2} proposed their use as measures for correlation strengths.
+Another family of diagnostics entails the natural orbital (NO) occupations, i.e., the eigenvalues of the 1RDM (first-order reduced density matrix).\cite{Lowdin1955NOs1} Already in 1955, L\"owdin and Shull\cite{LowdinShull1956NOs2} proposed their use as measures for correlation strengths.

 The von Neumann correlation entropy goes back a long way (see, e.g., Ref.\onlinecite{CorrEntropy} for an overview).
 It amounts to